Hexameter

-Hexameter is a metrical line of verses consisting of six feet (a "foot" here is the pulse, or major accent, of words in an English line of poetry; in Greek and Latin a "foot" is not an accent, but describes various combinations of syllables).
+Hexameter is a metrical line of verses consisting of six feet (a "foot" here is the pulse, or major accent, of words in an English line of poetry; in Greek as well as in Latin a "foot" is not an accent, but describes various combinations of syllables).
 It was the standard epic metre in classical Greek and Latin literature, such as in the Iliad, Odyssey and Aeneid.
 Its use in other genres of composition include Horace's satires, Ovid's Metamorphoses, and the Hymns of Orpheus.
 According to Greek mythology, hexameter was invented by Phemonoe, daughter of Apollo and the first Pythia of Delphi.

-Classical Hexameter
+Classical hexameter

 In classical hexameter, the six feet follow these rules: